Actor Tony Sirico, ‘Sopranos’ star, dead at 79

 “Tony was like no one else: he was as tough, as loyal and as big hearted as anyone i’ve ever known,” Mr. Imperioli wrote on Instagram.
 “I was at his side through so much: through good times and bad.
 But mostly good.”

-The actor added, “We found a groove as Christopher and Paulie and I am proud to say I did a lot of my best and most fun work with my dear pal Tony.
+“We found a groove as Christopher and Paulie and I am proud to say I did a lot of my best and most fun work with my dear pal Tony.
 I will miss him forever.
-He is truly irreplaceable.”
+He is truly irreplaceable,” Mr. Imperioli added.